Bring fiber magic to your inbox. Subscribe to the Schacht monthly e-newsletter!

-On the eastern edge of Boulder, Colorado, sits our unique factory.
-Though we’re located in the city limits, our 3-acre site looks rural.
-On our ample grounds with large shade trees, you’ll often see employees lunching outside, working in our employee gardens, or tending to our small flock of chickens.
+Our unique factory sits on the eastern edge of Boulder, Colorado.
+Though we’re located in the city limits, the 3-acre site looks rural, with large shade trees.
+You’ll often see employees lunching outside, working in employee gardens, or tending to our small flock of chickens.

 Inside is abuzz with activity, from high tech computer-controlled CNC machinery, to the low tech of hand-sanding a shuttle to a smooth finish.
-Just making one of our beautiful boat shuttles requires seven steps.
+Making just one of our beautiful boat shuttles requires seven steps.

 Our Vision